 What you plan to do with the board will also factor into the size board you select.
-If you plan to spend most of your time in the park or pipe, a shorter board will probably better meet your needs.
-A shorter board will be more maneuverable as you move through the park, and have a lower swing weight, making it easier to spin the board.
+If you plan to spend most of your time in the park or pipe, a freestyle board will probably better meet your needs.
+These shorter boards will be more maneuverable as you move through the park, and have a lower swing weight, making it easier to spin the board.

-If you plan to spend most of your time carving down the hill or riding in powder, you’ll benefit from a longer board.
-A longer board will have more edge contact with the snow for more control as you lean into a turn or try to hold an edge at high speed.
+If you plan to spend most of your time carving down the hill or riding in powder, you’ll benefit from a freeride board.
+These boards are longer to have more edge contact with the snow for more control as you lean into a turn or try to hold an edge at high speed.
 And for powder, a longer board offers more float in the snow.

-And finally, if you want to be able to do a little bit of everything on the hill, a size that’s in the middle is a great option.
-This will give you a board that’s easier to maneuver while still holding an edge when cruising the hill.
+And finally, if you want to be able to do a little bit of everything on the hill, go for an all-mountain board.
+These mid-size boards will give you a board that’s easier to maneuver while still holding an edge when cruising the hill.

 The above chart is a generic chart that works for most standard snowboards.
 Some boards with non-standard shapes and sidecuts may not align with the sizing suggested by this chart.
 Please make sure to refer to the manufacturer size chart for specific sizing on the board you are interested in.